jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 correctly.
 If, for example, sRGB content and PQ-encoded content were combined into a destination image without converting the sRGB content, the end result would be that the sRGB portions of the image would be extremely dark.
-This, of course, introduces a reasonably large amount of complexity to GTK which is also present in the Wayland display server.
+This, of course, introduces a reasonable amount of complexity to GTK as it needs to convert between a potentially long list of formats in addition to introducing interfaces for specifying the content encoding everywhere it matters.

 ### Sub-surfaces

 Wayland offers a way to create surfaces with a parent-child relationship called [subsurfaces](https://wayland.freedesktop.org/docs/html/apa.html#protocol-spec-wl_subsurface).
 Since the surface is where the content encoding is stored, GTK could use sub-surfaces to defer the blending of different content encoding to the Wayland display server.
+This would allow GTK to remain in its undefined, sRGB-ish world while allowing applications to handle modern content with other content encoding.
 However, I am told these are problematic as they cannot be clipped or transformed by GTK.

-### scRGB
+### Require a single HDR Format

-I don't have access to the specification for scRGB, but it has been brought up as an option.
-Given that I cannot read the specification, it's possible I do not understand scRGB correctly.
+Rather than handling converting all the widgets to the same content encoding, GTK could specify *one* HDR-capable format it supports and require all widgets to use that if HDR has been requested for the application.
+A format like scRGB with half-precision 16-bit floating point numbers for each color component.

-In any case, one proposal is that rather than allow the application to inform GTK what sort of content encoding it is using, GTK could simply allow the application a choice between HDR and SDR.
-When HDR is selected, GTK would use 16 bit floats for each component and expect the content to be scRGB.
-In scRGB, sRGB maps into the range 0-1, but scRGB allows for negative numbers and numbers greater than 1.
-This allows it to support both a wider color gamut than sRGB and higher dynamic range.
-It would be the responsibility of the Wayland display server to convert it to the final on-the-wire format.
+This, however, has the downside that all HDR content needs to be converted from its native format to scRGB, blended with the other GTK widgets, and then converted back to some on-the-wire HDR format in the Wayland display server.

-One problem with this approach is that it requires clients with pre-made HDR content, like a movie, to decode it to scRGB, which is a potentially lossy operation since formats like HDR10 use absolute luminance ranges and scRGB doesn't (from what I understand).
-It would then be passed on to the compositor which re-encodes it and sends it off to the display.
+Even with this approach, GTK cannot blend the SDR content into HDR content without considering what luminance range to map SDR content to, which needs to correspond to the display brightness level the user has set.

 # Mesa